ShivamBaishkhiyar/BelloML/README.md

 #### VERSION

 This document was last revised for BelloSGML version 1.00.

-#### AUTHOR
-Enzo Roberto Verlato <enzover@ig.com.br> is the principal author of BelloSGML.